A Unique Child

 Training

-• Training in relation to speech, language and communication needs (SLCN) should be prioritised within the early years sector.
+• We should prioritise training in relation to speech, language and communication needs (SLCN) within the early years sector.

 • Early years practitioners, particularly those new to the role, may benefit from support with how to develop family relationships.